 - Morgantown offers the flexibility of taking courses on campus, online, and within your high school.

-- WVU's accredited courses can be transferred to all other state institutions of higher learning.
+- WVU's accredited courses can be transferred to other institutions of higher learning across the U.S.

 - Taking HS ACCESS courses will help you to build micro-scholarship dollars on Raise.Me

 - Please contact HS ACCESS for assistance with the WVU eCampus Blackboard system prior to the start of each semester.